Key Concepts

 - polygons — maps each parcel ID to its full Polygon object (geometry, owner, epoch).

 When you register a new parcel, the Index computes the natural depth, places it in the correct cell, and runs overlap checks against neighboring cells.
-Because each parcel is stored in exactly one cell (not duplicated across every grid square it touches), storage cost is O(1) per parcel regardless of size.

 The Index also issues capabilities — cryptographic tokens that authorize the market contract to transfer ownership or register new parcels.
 This separation keeps the spatial core simple and auditable, while economic logic lives in a separate market layer.
+See Architecture → Shared Object Layout for the full module breakdown.

 Buyout and Harberger-Style Pricing

 In merca.earth, every parcel is always for sale.
 There is no way to take land off the market.
-This follows Harberger tax theory: you own something, you declare its price, and anyone can buy it from you at that price.

 Tax